When Does a Mixture of Products Contain a Product of Mixtures?: Geometric perspectives

-\begin{remark} By the previous theorem, a mixture of $k$ product distributions can have at most $k$ strong modes, but it can have more than $k$ modes.
-For instance, there are mixtures of two product distributions on $\{0,1\}^4$ which have more than two modes. \end{remark}
+By the previous theorem, a mixture of $k$ product distributions can have at most $k$ strong modes.
+Nevertheless, a mixture of $k$ product distributions can have more than $k$ modes.
+Here is an example: